ZackHolmberg/Blockchain-For-Education/Updates.md

 ## November 22nd - December 5th

-- Continued development of project material:
-  - Implemented the various blockchain component functionality
+- Continued development of the various blockchain component functionality
-  - Implemented the middleware to handle message between server and client
+- Began implementation of the middleware to handle message between server and client
-  - Implemented the blockchain transaction client

 ## December 6th - November 19th

+- Continued and finished development of the blockchain Peer, the components and the Middleware
+- Implemented the Blockchain transaction Client
+- Created project presentation
+- Conducted project presnetation